-The AIB Private Banking Irish Law Awards is judged by a panel of experts.
-All nominations received are sent on to judges and reviewed.
+The Dye & Durham Irish Law Awards 2023 are judged by a panel of experts.
+All nominations received are sent to judges and reviewed.

 Nominees are judged against the criteria set out.
 There are two rounds of online judging as well as judging panel meetings to determine our finalists and winners.

 We accept, and encourage, self-nominations and also accept nominations for a firm/individual from 3rd parties.
 All nominations received for a firm/individuals will be collated for the judging process.

 Entries Open: February 2023